Louisville Sinking Fund Building

 The Sinking Fund Building, also known as Firehouse No. 2, is an historic building in downtown Louisville, Kentucky.
 Located on Jefferson Street between Louisville Metro Police Headquarters and the Louisville City Hall Annex building, it is part of the municipal office complex that comprises several neighboring blocks and originally housed the Louisville Division of Fire.
 The building currently houses the office of the Louisville Metro Revenue Commission, the primary municipal taxing authority for the city-county government.
-It was listed on the National Register of Historic Places in 1976.
+It is listed on the National Register of Historic Places.

 History

 As a fire station

 The building was designed by the McDonald Brothers architectural firm of Louisville as a fire department headquarters.
 Constructed in 1891, it was financed by a sinking fund, which led to its subsequent name.

 Made of red sandstone and bricks, it was designed in a Richardsonian Romanesque design.
 The building has a five-story drying tower that originally supported an additional two-story belfry tower.
 The belfry tower was used as a lookout to survey the surrounding area for signs of fire and housed a fire warning bell.
 The belfry tower was later removed from the building.
 The facade of the building features relief sculptures of Benjamin Bache, the fire chief at the time, and Emile Bourlier, who was a bookkeeper for the sinking fund.
-Three large arches located at the base of the structure once served doorways for the horse-drawn fire engines housed in the building; the second floor was originally used as offices and sleeping quarters for the firemen.
+Three large arches located at the base of the structure once served as doorways for the horse-drawn fire engines housed in the building; the second floor was originally used as offices and sleeping quarters for the firemen.

 After the fire department moved out in 1937 to new facilities at 12th and Jefferson, the police traffic department moved in.
 Funds had been set aside for reconditioning the building to house the police headquarters, but they were diverted to reconstruction work after the Ohio River flooded that year.
 The patrol division joined the traffic bureau in 1943.